Joe Bergman: Psychiatry career

 Bergman enrolled at Xavier University and pursued a master's in psychology.
 While in graduate school, he found a job at Longview State Hospital in Cincinnati, Ohio.
-His stint at the hospital, where he worked with criminally insane patients, influenced a change in educational goals.
-He decided to attend medical school to become a psychiatrist and be able to prescribe medications.
+His stint at the hospital, where he worked with criminally insane patients, influenced a change in educational goals; he decided to attend medical school to become a psychiatrist and be able to prescribe medications.

 Bergman left Xavier without finishing his master's program.
-He enrolled at numerous medical schools and was accepted by the Universidad Autónoma de Guadalajara in Mexico, where he became fluent at speaking Spanish as they did not speak English at the school.
+He applied to numerous medical schools and was accepted by the Universidad Autónoma de Guadalajara in Mexico where he became fluent in Spanish as English was not spoken at the school.
 He received his medical degree in 1980 and found employment at the Johns Hopkins University in Baltimore, Maryland.
 Bergman worked there for five years alongside colleagues including Fred Berlin and John Money.
-He then worked at Taylor Manor in nearby Ellicott City, Maryland but later chose to move to a safer area to raise his son.

-In 1991, Bergman moved to Keene, New Hampshire and was appointed medical director of the mental health unit at the Cheshire Medical Center.
-He worked there for 24 years before he retired in 2015.
+He then worked at Taylor Manor in nearby Ellicott City, Maryland, but later chose to move to a safer area to raise his son.
+In 1991, Bergman moved to Keene, New Hampshire, and was appointed medical director of the mental health unit at the Cheshire Medical Center.
+He worked there for 24 years until his retirement in 2015.